inex/ixp-manager-docs-md/docs/features/nagios.md

 If either of these are invalid, the API will return with a HTTP 404 response.

-And example of a target in the reponse is:
+And example of a target in the response is:

 ```
 ###############################################################################################